Channels with Input-Correlated Synchronization Errors: Warmup: efficient capacity-achieving codes for channels with runlength-dependent deletions

 \section{Warmup: efficient capacity-achieving codes for channels with runlength-dependent deletions}

-In \Cref{cor:dense-code-RL-dep}, for the case of $T = 1$, we showed that there is a code that achieves capacity on the $00$-trimming runlength-dependent channel. \footnote{Recall that this means that the after the deletions that are performed by the channel, the channel also trims the first and last run of zeros.} Furthermore, we showed that this code has a large density of $1$s in every ``not too short'' interval.
+In \Cref{cor:dense-code-RL-dep}, for the case of $T = 1$, we showed that there is a code that achieves capacity on the $00$-trimming runlength-dependent channel.\footnote{Recall from \cref{sec:trimming} that this means that after the deletions are performed, the channel also trims the first and last runs of zeros.} Furthermore, we showed that this code has a large density of $1$s in every ``not too short'' interval.

 In this section, we will closely follow the arguments of Pernice, Li, and Wootters~\cite{PLW22} who showed how one can transform any code for the binary deletion channel (and, in fact, more i.i.d. synchronization channels) into an explicit and efficient code with a negligible loss in the rate.
 With some needed modifications, we will show how to transform (non-explicit and non-efficient) capacity-achieving codes for a smaller class of runlength-dependent channels into explicit and efficient capacity achieving codes.